Ss Mary & Everilda, Everingham: Interior decoration

 The exterior is unexceptional, but the interior is magnificent, with a long hall flanked with Corinthian columns, and niches with lifesize plaster statues of the Apostles and bas-reliefs of episodes in the life of Christ by Luigi Bozzoni of Carrara.
 The building is barrel-vaulted, ending in an apse behind the altar, which is of marble inset with panels of polished granite and porphyry.
 Plenty of 'faux' marbling and real gold leaf adds to the effect, and the acoustics are noteworthy.

 The organ, by Charles Allen, is contemporary with the chapel, and is on a high west gallery, under the barrel vault.
 English classical organ Despite the small specification, the organ is laid out grandly and occupies a big mahogany case with a gilded front (the facade starts at 8' C – the four lowest Open Diapason pipes are inside).
 The Great Organ is in the obvious place at impost level, and the tiny swell-box is above and behind, with the Pedal Pipes on either side below it.
 The entire base of the organ is occupied by an enormous double-rise reservoir, about twelve feet by six.

 The chapel today

-The Roman Catholic parish of Everingham was closed in 2004.
+The Roman Catholic parish of Everingham was closed in 2004 but the church is still used by the diocese and masses are regularly celebrated in the church.
+The Institute of Christ the King Sovereign Priest offered to take over the Church and supply a priest to serve it but this offer was controversially refused by the Bishop of Middlesbrough, John Patrick Crowley, at a time when the diocese was complaining of a shortage of clergy.